6 Best Face Oils for Glowing Skin This Winter (And How to Use Them Properly)

 My Experience

 I have to be honest, the smell of this face oil nearly made me throw it away without giving it a chance.
 Granted, I did try this out at the beginning of my last pregnancy when even the nicest smells had me running to the bathroom.
 So it’s probably unfair to judge it too much by this!
-It is fragrance-free but the natural scent is reminiscent of a vegetable patch, which might not be to everyone’s liking.
+It is fragrance-free, but the natural scent is reminiscent of a vegetable patch, which might not be to everyone’s liking.
 However, if you can get past this, the product’s effectiveness will make it all worthwhile.

 As someone who frequently experiences hormonal blemishes and sensitivity to my skin, this oil was a lifesaver for me through pregnancies and breastfeeding.
 It provides intense hydration and reduces redness and irritation.
 It leaves my skin looking and feeling calm and balanced.
 A few drops go a long way, making the product last for months.
-However, I would probably buy the smaller 15ml bottle next time as I find it difficult to get through a full 50ml bottle in 6 months.
+However, I would probably buy the smaller 15ml bottle next time, as I find it difficult to get through a full 50ml bottle in 6 months.
 Despite the higher price point, I would wholeheartedly recommend this product for anyone struggling with sensitive or unsettled skin.

 6. Glossier Futuredew Facial Oil-Serum Hybrid 30mls, £30